-Maurice Blackburn, Australia’s leading class action firm, is investigating a claim against Bellamy’s Australia Limited (ASX:BAL) for alleged breaches of its continuous disclosure obligations and for allegedly engaging in misleading or deceptive conduct regarding its infant formula trade with China.
+Maurice Blackburn, Australia’s leading class action firm, has filed a class action against Bellamy’s Australia Limited (ASX:BAL) (Bellamy’s), in the Federal Court of Australia on behalf of the lead applicant, Peter Basil, (Basil v Bellamy’s Australia Limited FCA VID213/2017) for alleged breaches of its continuous disclosure obligations and for allegedly engaging in misleading or deceptive conduct regarding the growth prospects of the company and its infant formula trade (The Basil Class Action).

 What is the Bellamy’s class action about?